Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 Between June and August Bruges is at its sunny best – and its busiest.

-Key Events and Things to Do in Bruges in Summer
+Key Events and Things to Do in Summer

 - Cactus Festival – one of Belgium’s largest, oldest and most popular music festivals is held every year in Bruges, around July.